-The 8 ADAT channels don't show up at the optical output
+The second port ADAT channels don't seem to work

-• The optical output has been switched to 'SPDIF'.
-The ADAT playback devices are still usable by routing and mixing them in TotalMix to other outputs.
+The optical output ADAT2 has been switched to AES/SPDIF.
+As can be seen in the block diagram, all channels and their assignments still exist, but the optical transmitter has been disconnected from ADAT2 and is now fed from the AES output (channels 13/14).
+The ADAT2 playback devices are still usable by routing and mixing them in TotalMix to other outputs.